stijnbakk/stijnbakker/src/routes/ventura/posts/week-01.md

 ## What's next

-Assignment for week 1.5 (end of this week): ** Kick-off research into search areas with the creation of a solid template for each search area, and the answering of all research questions (as hypotheses) as the setup for further research, problem state definition and opportunity mapping in week 2 **
+Assignment for week 2: **a full defined set of search areas with documented problem statements, reported insights and opportunities and a initial draft version of a potential/excitement matrix for ideas, solutions and problems to solve, ready for validation of the problem statements with target audiences.**